pytorch/pytorch/docs/source/sparse.rst

 powered by sparse storage formats and kernels.

 Also note that, for now, the user doesn't have a choice of the output layout.
 For example, adding a sparse Tensor to a regular strided Tensor results in a strided Tensor.
+Some users might prefer for this to stay a sparse layout, because they know the result will still be sufficiently sparse.

     >>> a + b.to_sparse()
     tensor([[0., 3.],
             [3., 0.]])

-It is possible that the resulting Tensor is better represented as a sparse Tensor.
-However, we don't know ahead of time whether the dense Tensor is sufficiently sparse in value.
+We acknowledge that access to kernels that can efficiently produce different output layouts can be very useful.
+A subsequent operation might significantly benefit from receiving a particular layout.
 We are working on an API to control the result layout and recognize it is an important feature to plan a more optimal path of execution for any given model.

 .. _sparse-coo-docs: